vojtas131/guides/gaiden/Gaiden ASS.md

 - Then go to boutique and to the gambling hall, talk to the master try and hit me, and on 2nd floor scout twice (for yappikun and chicken man)
 - After that go to Fighters Lounge and buy the scrolls etc.
 ![The clan you want](image-1.png)
-- That's the clan you want, you wanna use either Keita or Chicken man as main to utilize boost attack with your heat action + kiryu dies on like 2-3 hits lmao (the chicken man has better attack but way lower defense)
+- That's the clan you want, you wanna use either Keita or Chicken man as main to utilize boost attack with your heat action + kiryu dies on like 2-3 hits lmao (the chicken man has better attack but way lower defense, It's fine to generally use him but he gets scared every time they use the command and when any of your teammates dies)
 - Silver matchups have 4 memebers (Chicken man, Keita, Yappikun, Hirashi)
 - Starting platinum 3 you want to start using the machine gun guy
 - Buy 8 scrolls (2 Keita, 2 Chicken man, 2 Higashi, 2 Yapikun), buy 4 bonding items and give 2 to Sujiya, 1 to Keita, 1 to chicken man